FAQs

 More on wikipedia.

-Why are we not mapping Games or MMO’s (Massively Multiplayer Online Games)?
+Why are we mapping Games and MMO’s (Massively Multiplayer Online Games) as a separate exhibit?

-We believe that Metaverse mapping efforts have not worked in the past because past lists or spreadsheets are not parsed or categorized with intent.
+We believe that Metaverse mapping efforts have not worked in the past because past lists or spreadsheets are not parsed or categorized with scrutiny.

-Many game platforms’ core mission is NOT interoperability, but rather the procurement/retention of users or revenue, therefore “open world” features are not a priority.
+Many game platforms’ core mission is NOT interoperability or the affordance for participants to build their own worlds (some are).
+Most games prioritize the procurement/retention of users, revenue, and fun as their primary drivers... therefore “open world” features are not a priority.

 We believe that the future of an open Metaverse allows users to engage in building community experiences, events, etc. (including games).